crossplane/docs/content/master/concepts/managed-resources.md

    them from `status.atProvider` to give full control of the resource to Crossplane.

-Please note that management policies is an experimental feature needs to be enabled first.
+Please note that management policies are an experimental feature need to be enabled first.
 See the [management policies] section for more details.

 ## Backup and Restore